Compact Lifted Relaxations for Low-Rank Optimization: Introduction

 \subsection{Notation}

 We let non-boldface characters such as $b$ denote scalars, lowercase boldface characters such as $\bm{x}$ denote vectors, uppercase boldface characters such as $\bm{X}$ denote matrices, and calligraphic uppercase characters such as $\mathcal{Z}$ denote sets.
 We let $[n]$ denote the set of running indices $\{1, ..., n\}$.
-The cone of $n \times n$ symmetric (resp. positive {semi}definite) matrices is denoted by $\mathcal{S}^n$ (resp. $\mathcal{S}^n_+$). {\blue Inner products are denoted $\langle \cdot, \cdot \rangle$, and are associated with the Euclidean norm $\| \bm{x} \|$ for vectors and the Frobenius norm $\| \bm{X} \|_F$ for matrices}.
+The cone of $n \times n$ symmetric (resp. positive {semi}definite) matrices is denoted by $\mathcal{S}^n$ (resp. $\mathcal{S}^n_+$).